 Quick Setup of the Team

-With YouTeam, you will get your offshore software development team up and running within a couple of weeks.
-Here are the time estimations:
+YouTeam gets offshore software development teams up and running within a couple of weeks.
+For example:

 - Team shortlisting – several minutes.